 This communication is transmitted using our ZINC Protocol (Ziniki Inter-Node Communications Protocol), which uses WebSockets with JSON encodings to inform subscribing Ziggrid nodes, as well as web or mobile applications.
 ZINC is a bi-directional protocol that can work alongside existing REST-based APIs.

 We are working on a simple messaging system that gives human users read/write access to data flowing through the Reactive Data Network.

 Ziggram facilitates Reactive Workflows that can span multiple disparate applications and provides an overlay that enables users to share data, edit data, and act on data.
 This overlay enforces granular security when data is shared between users and beyond organization and domain boundaries.
 Ziggram messages are traceable, auditable, and preserves lineage.

 With Ziggram, different slices of data and application functionalities are brought together in message threads that represents mashups of data, content, and social interactions, elevating the quality of work performed and decisions made.

-We have open sourced the core language specifications of Ziggrid, so that we can work with a broad spectrum of data scientists to define the language features and standard functions that can be used to describe data relationships and calculation in a functional reactive way.
+We have open sourced the core language specifications of Ziggrid, so that we can work with broad spectrum of data scientists to define the language features and standard functions that can be used to describe data relationships and calculation in a functional reactive way.
 We build the first version Ziggrid on top of an open source NoSQL data store called Couchbase, and are in the process of porting Ziggrid engine to run on top of the in-memory processing capabilities of Apache Spark.

 We use Couchbase Service as both a transactional (OLTP) and analytics (OLAP) data store.
 Couchbase is scalable, document-oriented NoSQL engine that provides the foundational persistence and data processing layer for the Ziggrid engine.